Levelling up: the growth of the UK video game space

 • Eduverse: An engaging online environment that allows students and teachers to explore experiences together, safely, and inclusively.
 With hundreds of resources, student can meet, collaborate, and learn in engaging virtual spaces from any web-enabled device.
 Eduverse encompasses:

-• Expeditions 360: A collection containing over 700 high-quality 360o photos, videos, and 3D models, along with teaching notes and student information, on topics ranging from animals to arts and from world culture to well-being.
+• Expeditions 360: A collection containing over 700 high-quality 360ophotos, videos, and 3D models, along with teaching notes and student information, on topics ranging from animals to arts and from world culture to well-being.

 • Avantis World: Involves four educational ‘lands’ that each contain hundreds of educational scenes alongside teaching notes, and, for the students, instructions, quizzes, and assignments.